LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/consumers/the-new-web-messaging-window.md

 New, modern UI for the engagement window template and invitation has been added to the engagement window studio, greatly improving the consumer experience.

-The new template includes:
-* Floating window and invitation
-* Menu located at title bar instead of bottom
-* Menu as a dropdown list
-* Emoji support
-* New text area style: gray placeholder text, emoji icon, attachment icon
-* Minimize window will be to invitation bubble instead of to the title bar

 ## Window

 A new Horizon theme has been added as the default engagement window.
 The Horizon theme will be the default for both chat and web messaging engagements and will impact desktop and mobile experiences.
 The new theme provides an improved, more modern consumer experience and customization options.